Harper Simon

 Harper James Simon (born September 7, 1972) is an American singer-songwriter, guitarist, and producer.
 He is the son of Paul Simon and Peggy Harper.
-Simon's talents have appeared on several studio albums, and has been featured in films and television shows, including HBO's Girls.
+Simon has appeared on several studio albums, and has been featured in films and television shows, including HBO's Girls.
 In 2010, Simon released his self-titled solo album, followed by his second album Division Street released in 2013.

 Over the years, Simon has appeared as a musical guest on The Tonight Show with Jay Leno, Late Night with David Letterman, Jimmy Kimmel Live, and Late Night with Jimmy Fallon, and has been featured in Rolling Stone, Paper, Mojo, Uncut, Clash, The Independent, and London Times.

 Simon is also a journalist, and has conducted interviews with cultural and political figures.
-He's contributed to several publications, including LA Review of Books, Purple, Issue, and Hesperios Journal.
+He has contributed to several publications, including LA Review of Books, Purple, Issue, and Hesperios Journal.
 Simon is also a producer of film, music and charity events, and sits on the board of Waterkeeper Alliance.